RayZh-hs/neutronic/docs/deploy.md

      ```

 2. **Frontend**:
-   - Build the frontend locally or in a CI/CD pipeline with the correct `API_SERVER_URL`.
+   - Build the frontend locally or in a CI/CD pipeline with the correct `VITE_API_SERVER_URL`.
    - Upload the contents of `frontend/dist` to your web server's public directory.
    - Configure your web server (e.g., Nginx) to serve `index.html` for all non-asset routes (SPA fallback).